Avoid Being a Victim of Online Scams

 Mystery Shoppers - You wire money.
-It is the same idea as the check cashing scheme - you cash a check, wire money and then the check bounces.
+It is the same idea as the check-cashing scheme - you cash a check, wire money, and then the check bounces.
 While there are some legit mystery shopping gigs, they don't require you to send them money—ever.

 Assembly Work at Home - Definite waste of time.

 Sites that charge a fee for you to join - This will be a scam nine out of ten times.
 Just don't do it.
 You can find the same jobs on free job boards, like the ones I've listed for writers here: Top 11 Freelance Writing Job Boards.
-The resources are out there, you have to look for them.
+The resources are out there, but you have to look for them.

 When the link you clicked on takes you elsewhere, this is known as phishing.
 You may think you are entering your personal data into an application for a job, but really, you are giving criminals the tools to use against you.
 Click here for more information on phishing: How Phishing Works

 The spelling/grammar in the ad is terrible.
 Everyone makes typos, but most scams contain multiple errors.
-Carefully, examine the ad/email for mistakes.
+Carefully examine the ad/email for mistakes.

 Find additional information on scams here: